Skip to main content

 How Can I Analyze a Company’s Privacy Policy?

-A is a legal document, and it is written by lawyers to protect the company.
+A privacy policy is a legal document, and it is written by lawyers to protect the company.
 Your task is to dissect it to protect yourself.
 You must look for specific phrases and clauses that signal the potential for your data to be sold.
 Vague language is a significant red flag.

 Key Sections and Phrases to Scrutinize